se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 </script> ♥
 ```

 The first line selects the retweet button and then clicks it, and the second line confirms the action by clicking ok on the modal tht confirms the retweet.
-Recall that if a Tweetdeck user saw this tweet back then he will only see "♥", the script contents will not be seen.
+A TweetDeck user who saw this tweet will only see "♥", the script portion is executed by the browser on the script.
+Thus, without the `alert()`, the TweetDeck user will not even notice anything.

 You can still see this tweet <a href="https://twitter.com/dergeruhn/status/476764918763749376?lang=en" target="_blank">here</a>.